 Documentation of Two Counseling Cases.
-Completion of two counseling cases-individual and/or group.
+Completion of two counseling casesindividual and/or group.
 Document with summary of goals and outcomes of both.
-One case must be summarized in a report using Goal Attainment Scaling and will be assessed using the rubric in ePortfolio.
+One case must be summarized in a report using Goal Attainment Scaling and will be assessed using the rubric in Watermark SLL.